8 sources of start-up financing

-Whether you opt for a bank loan, an angel investor, a government grant or a business incubator, each of these sources of financing has specific advantages and disadvantages as well as criteria they will use to evaluate your business.
+Whether you opt for a bank loan, an angel investor, a government grant or a business incubator, each of these sources has specific demands.

 1. Personal investment